1990–91 UNLV Runnin' Rebels basketball team

-The team played its home games in the Thomas & Mack Center, and was a member of the Big West Conference; it would join the Western Athletic Conference in 1996 and become a charter member of its current conference, the Mountain West Conference, in 1999.
+The team played its home games in the Thomas & Mack Center, and was a member of the Big West Conference.

 UNLV’s semi-final loss in the NCAA tournament brought an end to their astounding 45-game win streak.
 That is the fourth-longest consecutive-game win streak in NCAA Division 1 basketball history, and the longest win streak since the longest one ever (by UCLA) ended in 1974.

-The nickname "Runnin' Rebels" is unique to men's basketball at UNLV.
-The default nickname for men's sports teams at the school is simply "Rebels", while all women's teams are known as "Lady Rebels".
+They are often called the greatest college basketball team to not win the championship.